 Hence, our appeal here is to all good wishers to find us a stable place for worship or assist us in raising some funds to enable us rent / mortgage a space for worship and children activities as mentioned above.

 Thanks to God Almighty for His grace.
 For, through the grace of the Lord, St. Olave's Anglican Church, under the pastoral leadership of Rev. David Burrows and its considerate Church council; opened for us their doors to welcome us in to worship and praise God.

 We register our appreciations to the Anglican Diocese of Toronto, St. Olave's Anglican Church, Venerable, Peter Fenty and all individuals who have been in touched with Rev. Peter John and worked hard to find for the SCCT a place, we now call a "Home" and a step towards stability.

-The Sudanese Community church in Toronto is a formal worshipping ecumenical congregation of Sudanese Christian families and friends, regardless of their denomination, church affiliation, tribe, nationality or ethnic background.
-Prayers are conducted in English and Sudanese Arabic “Juba Arabic”.
+The Sudanese Community church in Toronto is a formal worshiping ecumenical congregation of Sudanese Christian families and friends, regardless of their denomination, church affiliation, tribe, nationality or ethnic background.
+Prayers are conducted in English and Sudanese Arabic ?Juba Arabic?.
 It also encourages singing and praising in other tribal languages.

 Our Services start at 3:00PM - 6:00 PM, Every Sunday with varieties of activities including Sunday school and socialization.

 tel.
 647 628 5410 / 647 746 6708